In this topic:

 Here's the list of codes and their corresponding values:

 Below you'll find more interesting info about Weber's code scheme.
 As always...click on any of the pictures to view a larger image.

 Here's an example of a vent damper code.
 This photo shows the two-letter code "EE" from a Weber Smokey Mountain Cooker manufactured in 1999.
 The code appears on all four WSM vent dampers.

-If you call Weber Customer Support and ask for a replacement part during the warranty period, the representative may ask you for the "serial number" stamped into the vent damper.
-But you now know that the "serial number" is actually a date of manufacture code, and Weber uses that code to determine if you're requesting a warranty claim on a cooker manufactured this year...or ten years ago.
+If you called Weber Customer Service prior to 2013 and requested a replacement part under warranty, the representative may have asked you for the "serial number" stamped into the vent damper.
+But you now know that the "serial number" was actually a date of manufacture code, and Weber used that code to determine if you were requesting a warranty claim on a cooker manufactured this year...or ten years ago.

 There are reports from a few WSM owners that their vent dampers are not stamped with any code at all.
 This is simply a manufacturing error, but it makes warranty claims difficult because you cannot provide your "serial number".
 However, if you remember the year you bought your cooker, you can find your "serial number" from the list of codes above.

 Starting with the 2014 model year, Weber introduced actual serial numbers on Smokey Mountain Cookers.
 The serial number is etched onto the lid vent damper.
 It does not appear on the charcoal bowl dampers.
 These serial numbers first appeared on other Weber charcoal grills during the 2013 model year.

 The Weber Smokey Mountain Cooker is said to have made its debut in 1981, so the earliest date code found on a WSM should be "C".

 However, I am aware of one "B" WSM, which is documented below.
 Either this cooker was manufactured in late 1980, or some leftover 1980 stamped vent dampers were used in early 1981 production.